UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

 ---

 ## Contributing to handbook content

-First of all, how awesome that you want to contribute actual content, thank you!! ✨ The following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept.
+You can also directly contribute to Handbook content on GitHub, for example to fix a typo or bug, reformulate sentences, add content, or perhaps even an entirely new chapter.
+The following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept.

 The workflow on GitHub is as follows:
 1. Copy the repository and all the files in it to your own account (a "fork")